K2SOHIGH/pcalf/README.md

 --gly1-msa : Use another MSA instead of the default one.
 A HMM profile will be built from the given MSA and Glycine weight will be increased.

+#### Thresholds:
+By default, coverage and E-value threshold are infered from the HMM profiles that will be used for the search.
+To define the thresholds, a MSA is converted into a simple fasta file by deleting all gaps and aligned against its own HMM profile.
+A soft filtering is made using a coverage threshold of 0.5.
+The maximum E-values ​​and the minimum coverage values ​​are used to define the thresholds as follows : `max(E-value)*10, min(coverage)-0.1`

 ---

 ### pcalf-datasets-workflow :